-The online fluid pressure simulations on this page allow you to study in a practical way this important quality of fluids and how, thanks to Pascal’s principle, fluid pressure is translated into extremely useful practical applications.
+The online fluid pressure and Pascal’s principle simulations on this page allow you to study in a practical way this important quality of fluids.
+We will also discover the importance of Pascal’s principle and its many applications.

 Fluid pressure is a fundamental physical property that refers to the force exerted by a fluid on a surface due to the collisions of fluid particles.
 This pressure can be measured and calculated using principles of physics.